Steve & Kate's Camp - DC - Penn Quarter

 • Schedule: Jun 22–Jul 31, 8:00am–6:00pm, closed July 3

-The camp’s mission states that during summer, it gives kids freedom to expand and evolve by allowing campers to choose which activities they do, whom they do them with, and for how long, and describes this experience as both pure joy for kids and a kind of training ground for life.
-Testimonials describe the camp as a place where children “blossom and discover a freedom of identity,” compare it to what the world might look like “if kids ruled the world,” and note that many children of people working at Pixar and Industrial Light & Magic attend.
-Other media quotes describe the camp as blending traditional camp with a modern, tech-focused approach and note that its model can ease working parents’ worries.
+The camp’s mission states that during summer, it gives kids freedom of choice in activities as a contrast to rigid structure during the rest of the year, and describes camp as a place where kids are empowered, independent, resilient, and responsible for their own decisions.
+Testimonials describe children “blossoming” and “discovering a freedom of identity,” compare the camp to a world run by kids, and note that many children of people working at companies like Pixar and Industrial Light & Magic attend.
+Other testimonials describe the camp as combining a traditional camp experience with a modern, tech-focused approach and mention that working parents’ worries “dissipate” with the camp’s model.